bcit-ci/CodeIgniter/user_guide_src/source/libraries/form_validation.rst

 globally, individually, or change the defaults in a config file.

 #. **Changing delimiters Globally**
-   To globally change the error delimiters, in your controller function, just after loading the Form Validation class, add this::
+   To globally change the error delimiters, in your controller method, just after loading the Form Validation class, add this::

       $this->form_validation->set_error_delimiters('<div class="error">', '</div>');